Plantar warts are small, noncancerous growths on the sole of the foot that occur due to a particular strain of human papillomavirus (HPV).

 If warts do not respond to other treatments, immunotherapy can stimulate the immune system to fight off the HPV virus that is responsible for their development.

 Fluorouracil (5-FU) is a chemotherapy drug that people can use off label and apply as a cream to the wart.
 The medical community does not recommend it for use in women who are pregnant or planning to become pregnant.

 People can also take oral medication, such as cimetidine, off label in an attempt to boost the immune response, although there is a lack of evidence to recommend its use in all populations.
-Some researchers have suggested that oral zinc supplementation may be beneficial, but the evidence is similarly inconclusive.

 This antigen ramps up the immune system, which helps resolve the injected wart, as well as other warts in the area.
 In people who respond to this treatment, multiple injections are sometimes necessary to make a noticeable difference.

 Laser treatment involves the use of a beam of high intensity light to destroy the wart.
 This treatment can be effective, but it can sometimes cause scarring.